-3 Reviews of Mad in America and Anatomy of an Epidemic by Robert Whitaker
+4 Reviews of Psychiatry Under the Influence, Mad in America and Anatomy of an Epidemic by Robert Whitaker

 Reviewed by Dr. E. Fuller Torrey

-A review of "Anatomy of an Epidemic" by Robert Whitaker follows this review)
+Reviews of “Anatomy of an Epidemic” and “Psychiatry Under the Influence”, both by Robert Whitaker follow this review)

 “…given Whitaker’s writing skills, it is unfortunate that he did not turn his attention to one of the many real problems in American psychiatry, such as for-profit managed care, Medicaid rip-off, the excess influence and profits of the pharmaceutical industry, or the tragedy of untreated seriously mentally ill individuals on the streets and in jails.”

 “Histrionic” is perhaps the kindest adjective that can be used to describe Robert Whitaker’s new book on American psychiatry.
 “Deeply disappointing” would also be appropriate, since Whitaker has heretofore been known as a serious medical writer for the Boston Globe.
 Mad in America, however, rarely ascends to the level of that newspaper; rather, it mostly descends to the level of the tabloid Globe, available at supermarket check-out counters.